11 Things New Ospreys Need to Know

 6. Students First

 This semester is unlike any other - reach out when you need help or feel overwhelmed!
 We’re here to support you and are committed to making you feel at home.
 The Women’s Gender and Sexuality Center lounge in F-Wing is a safe place to relax with a cup of coffee or tea and a good book.
 The new Military and Veteran’s lounge is the perfect spot to unwind after a stressful day in a quiet area.
 The First Ospreys Initiative provides resources and connections to help first-generation students navigate college.
 The Wellness Center offers a range of services, including counseling services, Learning Access Program (LAP) and more.
-Click here to learn about the Culture of Respect, upcoming events, the Bias Response program and more.
+Click here to learn about the Culture of Respect, upcoming events, the Bias Prevention Education & Review Team and more.

 7. Online Student Services Available